 \subsubsection{Causal Testing}

+To begin causal testing, we specify our modelling scenario and causal DAG.
+In line with the data generation process, our modelling scenario for this case study constrains the window to be a square with a maximum width (and height) of $10$ and places an upper limit of $16$ on the intensity parameter:

-To begin causal testing, we first specify our modelling scenario using constraints $\{0 < W \leq 10, 0 < I \leq 16, W = H\}$ and the causal DAG in \Cref{fig:pp-dag}, the relationships in which can be explained by theoretical results for $L_t$ and $P_t$ \cite{chiu2013stochastic}.
-Specifically, for a given PLT run with $W=w$, $H=h$, and $I=i$, we expect $L_t=2i(w+h)$ and $P_t=\pi i^2 wh$.
-We include an edge $L_t \to P_t$ because $P_t$ is determined by the intersection of lines.
-We also include edges from $W$ and $H$ to $L_u$ and $P_u$ because these quantities are calculated by dividing their respective total values by the window area.
+We then construct the causal DAG shown in \Cref{fig:pp-dag} to model the following assumptions.
+First, we add the causes of $L_t$ and $P_t$ based on the theoretical approximations $L_t \approx 2i(w+h)$ and $P_t \approx \pi i^2 wh$ \cite{chiu2013stochastic}.
+We do not, however, include a direct edge from $I$ to $P_t$ as the intensity ($I$) affects the number of polygons ($P_t$) indirectly through the number of intersecting lines ($L_t$).
+We then add the edge $L_t \to P_t$ since the number of polygons ($P_t$) is determined by the intersection of lines ($L_t$).
+Finally, we add edges from $W$ and $H$ to $L_u$ and $P_u$ since these quantities depend on the window area.

-Having created our causal specification, we now conduct a series of causal tests to investigate the two properties mentioned above: (1) whether doubling $I$ causes $P_u$ to increase by a factor of 4, and (2) whether the sample window size has a causal effect on $P_u$.
+Having created our causal specification, we now perform a series of causal tests to investigate the two metamorphic relations mentioned above: (1) whether doubling $I$ causes $P_u$ to increase by a factor of 4, and (2) whether the sample window size has a causal effect on $P_u$.

 \paragraph{Effect of $I$ on $P_u$} First, we test whether doubling $I$ causes $P_u$ to increase by a factor of 4 for $I \in \{1, \ldots ,16\}$ and $W,H\in \{1, \ldots ,10\}$.
 Since we are interested in the multiplicative effect of $I$ on $P_u$, we use the \emph{risk ratio} (RR, see \Cref{sec:background}), which quantifies the factor by which the intervention (doubling $I$) causes the outcome change: